MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 ### Create a VM from network interface

 Depending on the type of the network interface that you created, you can create a VM that has network interface with static IP or one with a dynamic IP allocation.

+> [!NOTE]
+> If you need more than one network interface with static IPs for your VM, create the interface(s) now before you create the VM.
+Adding a network interface with static IP, after the VM is provisioned, is not supported.

 Here we'll create a VM that uses specific memory and processor counts on a specified storage path.

 1. Set some parameters.